Man arrested following two convenience store robberies in San Benito

 Deputies made contact with the victim, and it was confirmed the suspect was the same person from the Korner Market robbery, according to the sheriff's office.
 The suspect's vehicle was eventually located unoccupied and parked on a street near Highway 281.

-The sheriff's office said after the suspect's identity was confirmed, deputies executed an arrest warrant on January 22.
+The sheriff's office said after the suspect's identity was confirmed Pena's, and deputies executed an arrest warrant on January 22.
 Pena was located sitting in a car outside another Stripes store.

-Pena was arrested on two counts of robbery and was taken to Carrizales Rucker Detention Center, where he is pending arraignment.

 News Video